Political clubs

 Maximilien Robespierre’s membership card for the Society of Cordeliers

 Another group to emerge during this period was the Société des Amis des droits de l’homme et du citoyen (‘Society of the Friends of the Rights of Man and Citizen’).
-It began as a group of representatives from the Cordeliers district, an unruly working-class area near the left bank of the River Seine.
+It began as a group of representatives from the Cordeliers district, an unruly working class area near the left bank of the River Seine.
 They began meeting in April 1790 and were quickly dubbed the Society of Cordeliers.

 Politically, the Cordeliers were the most radical of the political clubs during 1790 and 1791.
 They were more populist than the Jacobins: membership was open to all and membership fees were kept low (one livre and four sous per annum).

 Cordeliers’ meetings were chiefly concerned with grievances and criticisms.
 Their focus was on the protection of individual rights and freedoms; “Liberty, equality, fraternity” was the club’s slogan.
 They were sympathetic to working-class interests and were alert to abuses and corruption.
+The Cordeliers also maintained a watching brief on the draft constitution and expressed strong criticisms of its formation of ‘active’ and ‘passive’ citizens.

-The flight to Varennes (June 1791) had a profound effect on the political clubs of Paris.
+The flight to Varennes and the king’s arrest and return to Paris had a profound effect on the political clubs of Paris.

 Inside the Jacobin club, the king’s actions opened a rift between the Republicans and Monarchiens (constitutional monarchists).
 During the summer of 1791, the Monarchiens abandoned the Jacobins and established a new group called the Feuillants.
 They were joined there by members of the Society of 1789, which by this time had fallen away.
-The Feuillants sought to create a Jacobin-style club to attract political moderates, provide an antidote to radicalism and influence developments in the National Constituent Assembly.

-But while the Feuillants were well represented inside the Assembly, they failed to attract much support on the streets of Paris.
 The remaining Jacobins also suffered from low numbers.
-By November 1791 their membership had halved to just 1,200.
+By November 1791, their membership had halved to just 1,200.
 Their numbers recovered through 1792 as the club came under the influence of prominent Republicans like Jacques Brissot and Maximilien Robespierre.

 french revolution clubs